Elderly Risk For Injury - Reduce Older People Risk Of Falls!

 For example, the toilet must be suitable for a wheelchair user and to facilitate the getting up and sitting movement.
 The wash basins should be ergonomic with a concave front edge, which facilitates their use.
 People with reduced mobility will also need handrails and grab bars to be able to move around safely.
 It will be advisable to replace the traditional shower with a seated shower, or a conventional bathtub with one that has a door.
 Lets list those tips one by one:

 Tips How To Reduce Elderly Risk For Injury In The Bathroom And Increase Elderly Security

 Install grab bars for older people near the toilet, tub and shower.

-Grab bars are number 1 for seniors fall prevention! they allow the elderly or the disabled to keep their balance while sitting on the toilet or getting in and out of the tub or shower.
+Grab bars are number 1 for seniors fall prevention! they allow the elderly or the disabled to keep better balance while sitting on the toilet or getting in and out of the tub or shower.
 Having a grab rail allows one to maintain one's balance.
 Remember to install grab bars on the walls near the bathroom fixtures, in the shower, in the tub and wherever you need extra support.